-STUDENT SUPPORT SERVICES PROGRAM (THE LEARNING ENHANCEMENT CENTER)
+TRIO STUDENT SUPPORT SERVICES PROGRAM

-Funded by the United States Department of Education, Texas Southern University's Student Support Services Program (SSSP) is designed to provide academic assistance and counseling to "TRIO" eligible students who are pursuing a baccalaureate degree.
+Funded by the United States Department of Education, Texas Southern University's TRIO Student Support Services Program is designed to provide academic assistance and counseling to "TRIO" eligible students who are pursuing a baccalaureate degree.
 All services are provided free of cost so as to empower participants to realize their academic and career goals.
-Specific programmatic services include the following.
+Specific program services include the following.